tremend/ds_content_types/README.txt

 10. Strategy
 11. Training offer

-Also, make sure to run the updates after enabling the module in order to update Article and Basic page content types and update the jsonapi settings.

 Each content type will be installed with a set of fields, as follows:
 Common fields:
 1. Article